After 40 years of WFTGA Conventions for Tourist Guides, we are fundamentally transforming our approach.

 WFTGA Secretary and Portfolio Conventions

-WFTGA Conventions are the world’s premier gathering where 250-500 professional tourist guides from over 50 countries unite to revolutionize the industry and transform local communities.
-This isn’t just another tourism conference—it’s a movement that elevates destinations, empowers guides, and creates lasting change.
+WFTGA Conventions are the world’s premier gathering where 250-500 professional tourist guides from over 50 countries unite to revolutionise the tourism sector and transform local communities.
+This isn’t just another tourism conference – it’s a movement that elevates destinations, empowers tourist guides, and creates lasting change for the better.

 The Ultimate Professional Experience

-Every WFTGA Convention brings together the most passionate and skilled guides on the planet.
-These are the professionals who bring destinations to life, who transform travelers into ambassadors, and who preserve cultural heritage for future generations.
-When they gather, magic happens—innovations are born, careers are transformed, and destinations are forever changed.
+Every WFTGA Convention brings together the most passionate and skilled tourist guides on the planet.
+These are the professionals who bring destinations and their heritage to life, who transform travelers into ambassadors, and who inspire them to preserve cultural and natural heritage for future generations.
+When they gather, magic happens – innovations are born, careers are transformed, and destinations are forever changed.

 A Revolutionary Partnership Model

-We’ve completely reimagined how Conventions work.
-WFTGA handles the complex logistics, world-class content, and international expertise, while you focus on what you do best—creating unforgettable experiences that showcase your destination’s soul.
-Your guides become the heroes, your culture becomes the classroom, and your destination becomes the inspiration for the tourist guide profession.
+We have completely reimagined how Conventions work.
+WFTGA handles the complex logistics, world-class content, and international expertise, while you, as the local host, focus on what you do best – creating unforgettable experiences that showcase your destination’s soul.
+Your guides become the heroes, your culture becomes the classroom, and your destination and heritage becomes the inspiration for the tourist guide profession.

 Three Pillars of Success

-• Pre-Programmes are your creative canvas—3-4 days where you design innovative experiences that don’t exist anywhere else, showcasing your destination’s unique character to international experts who become your biggest advocates.
+- Pre-Programmes are your creative canvas – 3-4 days where you design innovative experiences that do not exist anywhere else, showcasing your destination’s unique character to international experts who become your biggest advocates.

-• Post-Programmes build your legacy—4-7 days of deeper exploration where lasting business relationships form, content is created, and international partners discover hidden gems they’ll promote for years to come.
+- Post-Programmes build your legacy – 4-7 days of deeper exploration where lasting business relationships form, content is created, and international partners discover hidden gems they will promote for years to come.

 Why This Matters Now